mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 When example are grouped into their respective influence percentile bins and used for ICL, we observe a positive and steady validation improvements in most models and tasks.

-Notably, there is a stark contrast between the top and the bottom in-context examples: specifically, a 22.2% difference in the task WSC and 21.5% difference in the task WIC on OPT-30B.
+Notably, there is a stark contrast between the good and bad in-context examples: a 22.2% difference on the task WSC and 21.5% difference on the task WIC when examples from the top bin are used instead of examples from the bottom bin on OPT-30B.
-We note that this effect not only applies to the top and bottom examples but also extends to examples in the middle influence bins.
-Our influence-based example selection produces stable and predictable validation performance in this setting.
+This effect also extends to examples in the middle influence bins, where our selection method also produces stable and predictable results.

 ### What separate good examples?
-Since influence-based selection uncovers the disparity between the good and bad examples, a natural follow-up is trying to understand what makes these examples different.
+Since influence-based selection uncovers the disparity between the good and bad examples, a natural follow-up is asking what makes these examples different.
-Prior work has associated various characteristics with ICl examplars: character length, perplexity, and a similarity distance to the validation set.
+Prior work has associated various characteristics with ICL exemplars such as perplexity, and a similarity distance to the validation set.
-Quantitively, little to no correlation is seen between these characteristics and in-context influences:
+Quantitively, we find little to no correlation between these characteristics and in-context influences:

 {% include gallery id="signals" layout="" caption="On Superglue-WIC, in-context influences do not correlate with any known example characteristics in many-shot ICL." %}